leoson-wu/DM2025-Lab1-Announcement/README.md

 Replace \<yourpath\> by the path where you're going to store your documents.
 Below is an example, where I store my Lab in the "new" folder.

+Replace \<link you copied in the previous step\> with the URL link to your own fork of the repository in your GitHub account (not the TAs one)

 ![gitpic4](img/gitpic4.png)

 ### 5. Install uv